AndyObtiva/glimmer-dsl-swing/README.md

 girb
 ```

-This gives you `irb` with the `glimmer-dsl-gtk` gem loaded and the `Glimmer` module mixed into the main object for easy experimentation with GUI.
+This gives you `irb` with the `glimmer-dsl-swing` gem loaded and the `Glimmer` module mixed into the main object for easy experimentation with GUI.

 ## Samples